cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture9.md

 });
 ```

-We call `admin.auth().verifyIdToken(req.headers.idtoken as string)` and only then do we allow the input to be saved.
+We call `await auth.verifyIdToken(idToken)` and only then do we allow the input to be saved.
 Otherwise, we log the error.

 #### Frontend

 Now when we send the request back, we need to send the idtoken with the request header.
-So in the `createProduct` method that called the POST endpoints above, we send call `firebase.auth().currentUser?.getIdToken(true)` to get the user's idtoken.
+So in the `createProduct` method that called the POST endpoints above, we send call `getAuth().currentUser?.getIdToken()` to get the user's idtoken.
 Then we pass it in as a field to `headers` in the fetch.
-However, if the currentUser is undefined for some reason (what the `?` catches), then we console that the user isn't authenticated.
+However, if the currentUser is undefined for some reason (what the `?` catches).
 Everything else should be familiar from last lecture.

 ```ts title="frontend/src/FilterableProductTable.tsx"
 const createProduct = async () => {